alexelash/personal-website/_pages/resume.md

           - Establishing new visual identity principles for our company, documented in an extensive set of brand guidelines and shared with our company and stakeholders.
           - Redesigning our flagship marketing website to align with the new visual identity, as well as significantly improving the user experience across the website.
 Improvements to form design on conversion-focused pages, such as utilization of labels over placeholder labels and social proofing located closer to the form, has shown a considerable increase in conversion rates and ease-of-use.
           - Developed production-ready code for landing pages and our marketing website for key marketing initiatives and campaigns, such as our Annual Report.
-      - title: User Experience Designer & Marketing Lead
+      - title: UX Designer & Marketing Lead
         company: Azavea
         url: https://www.azavea.com/
         dates: June 2017 - May 2021